Oven Fried Okra

 How to make fried okra in the oven

-Line a rimmed baking sheet with 2-3 layers of aluminum foil.
+Line a rimmed baking sheet with 2-3 layers of aluminum foil or parchment paper.
 This will prevent sticking, as well as make the clean up easier.
 You do not have to use this, but I do since this is a rare treat we make in our house.

 Pour the oil onto the baking sheet.
 Season liberally with seasoned salt and black pepper.
 This will provide extra flavor to the okra!

 Combine the dry ingredients (flour, cornmeal, salt and pepper) in a large bowl.
-This is the cornmeal mixture.
+This is the cornmeal mixture and is the breading.

 Pour the buttermilk into another bowl.

 Coat the okra.
-Place some of the sliced okra in the buttermilk and let it soak for a few minutes before transferring to the breading mixture.
+Place some of the sliced okra in the buttermilk and let it soak for a few minutes.
+Give it a stir, then let it drain slightly over the bowl.

 Use your fingers to gently toss to coat the okra before you transfer it to the prepared baking sheet.